joshuaskelly/vgio/docs/reference/quake/spr.rst

 .. _spr.py: https://github.com/joshuaskelly/vgio/tree/master/vgio/quake/spr.py

-The :py:mod:`spr` module provides an :py:class:`Spr` class which derives from :py:class:`ReadWriteFile` and is used to read and write Quake spr data.
+The :py:mod:`spr` module provides an :py:class:`Spr` class which derives from :py:class:`~vgio._core.ReadWriteFile` and is used to read and write Quake spr data.

 .. autofunction:: vgio.quake.spr.is_sprfile